ethier-lab/AxoNet-fiji/README.md

 	    - Add **"http://sites.imagej.net/Mritch3/"** to the URL tab
 		- Double click on the **"Name"** field and name the new site **"AxoNet"**
 		- Double click on the **"Host"** field and enter the host as **"webdav:Mritch3"**
+		- Make sure the check box next to this new update site is clicked
 	- Close the **"manage update sites"** window and click **"Apply changes"**

 3. Restart Fiji